GloriEvo/GloriEvo/README.md

 ✦

-Michael Afton [Fictionkin](https://otherkin.fandom.com/wiki/Fictionkin) & William Afton [Fictionlink](https://otherkin.wiki/wiki/Otherlink)
+Michael Afton & Ennard [Fictionkin](https://otherkin.fandom.com/wiki/Fictionkin) & William Afton [Fictionlink](https://otherkin.wiki/wiki/Otherlink)

 If you share any of our kins/links we ENCOURAGE you to interact! *If you call other people doubles we may be hesitant to interact or friend you, though.*